-Donald Trump Will Keep Teasing 2024 Bid But Won’t Actually Run, Report Claims
+Donald Trump Will Keep Teasing 2024 Bid But Won't Actually Run, Report Claims

 It took President Donald Trump more than two months to concede his loss in the 2020 presidential election, but he nonetheless repeatedly teased launching a comeback White House bid in 2024.

-According to a Sunday report from Politico, those familiar with Trump’s thinking believe he will keep teasing a potential 2024, but doubt he will actually seek office again.
+According to a Sunday report from Politico, those familiar with Trump's thinking believe he will keep teasing a potential 2024 campaign, but doubt he will actually seek office again.

 "I think nothing is going to happen," a person close to the commander-in-chief said, adding that "he won't be around in 2024.
 He's not going to run.
 He's going to f*ck around and say he's going to run … He'll tease."